What is UKAP?

 5. To keep under review the literature on occupational transmission of bloodborne viruses and revise guidelines as necessary.

 UKAP is accountable to the Department of Health through Public Health England (PHE) (previously the Health Protection Agency (HPA)).
-The three UKAP annual reports are available to download in pdf format:
+Reports on UKAP activity are available to download in pdf format: